-Flow cytometry measures the fluorescence or light diffraction of a large number of particles at high speed, such as cells, beads, bacteria, yeast, or organelles.
-At Institut Curie, flow cytometry is used mainly to quantify multiple markers on cells, with the option of simultaneously sorting multiple sub-populations of interest.
+Flow cytometry measures fluorescence and light diffraction of large numbers of cells or particles at high speed.
+Flow cytometry is used to quantify multiple markers on cells, with the option of simultaneously sorting sub-populations of interest.

-The primary advantage of flow cytometry is how quickly it produces data for a very large number of cells, allowing for complex and/or rare sub-populations of cells to be analyzed and sorted so that they can then be cultured or analyzed with molecular biology tools.
+The primary advantage of flow cytometry is how quickly it produces data for large numbers of cells, allowing for complex and/or rare sub-populations of cells to be analyzed and sorted so that they can then be cultured or analyzed with molecular biology tools.

-The cells in suspension may be simultaneously marked with 11 fluorochromes, each identifying a molecule of interest.
-The marked cells flow past a laser and, for each cell, the fluorescence intensity is quantified for each fluorochrome.
-Fluorescent probes can be used to detect various parameters such as membrane potential, pH, or cell cycle (proliferation, apoptosis, etc).
+The cells in suspension may be simultaneously marked with up to 26 fluorochromes, each identifying a molecule of interest.
+The marked cells flow past a laser and, for each cell and each fluorochrome, the fluorescence intensity is quantified.
+Fluorescent probes can be used to detect various parameters such as membrane potential, pH, cell cycle (proliferation, apoptosis).

-The flow cytometry platform performs cell sorting, and also trains people to independently use high-speed multiparameter cytometers and the supporting software to acquire and analyze data.
+The flow cytometry core facility performs cell sorting, and trains people to independently use the cytometers and analysis software.

 - cell sorting

 - training users on equipment and software

 - support for data acquisition and analysis